ghjuliasialelli/AGBD-GPR/README.md

 hyper-parameters of Table 2's recommended configuration (config VII) are the defaults in `src/kriging/kriging.sh`.
 For an exact software environment, generate a lockfile from your install (`conda env export --no-builds > environment.lock.yml`).

-## Scope / notes

-This is a cleaned, paper-focused extraction from a larger research monorepo.
-Relative to the original code:

-- Only the **BioFiLM** architecture (`nico_film`) is kept; other architectures explored during development (U-Net variants, FCN, MLP, linear probe, Gaussian heads, plain NicoNet) were removed.
-- **Teacher/student distillation** and **timeseries (TS)** code paths were removed entirely.
-- Unrelated sub-projects (Mozambique site, AEF/TESSERA, canopy-height baselines, region generalisation ablations) are **not** included.
-- All scripts compile under Python 3.10; end-to-end runs require the data in DATA.md and a GPU.
-- Weights & Biases is optional (off by default); machine-specific hostname branches were removed in favour of `DATA_ROOT` (see config.py).